WBC Online Advanced Civilization Tournament

 The site allows players to set their times of day available to play.
 This has to be set to allow players to be available 24 hours per day.
 Otherwise, deadlines get artificially extended and this will cause unnecessary delays.

 Nothing is worse in a multi-player game than a dropout.
 All players who sign up will be expected to play both first round games to completion.
 In the unlikely event that you need to leave a game, please email the GM as early as possible.

 One of the most common questions regarding online ACV is how trading works.
 There is a ‘trade market’ where each player can list cards they have and what they are looking for.
 Players will then negotiate by email.
 When they reach an agreement, they go onto the site and move the cards into the drop-down trade box.
 As soon as both players have put their cards into the trade box, the system emails them to give the results of the trade.
 A separate mail is sent to all other players stating that a trade was made, and what cards they say that they traded.

 Special note: Once players are finished trading, they generally click "done" and take themselves out of the market.
 In real life, this would be like putting your hand down and walking away from the table.
-Once there is only one player left in the trade market, trading can end at anytime (even prior to the scheduled close time) without notice.
+Once there is only one player left in the trade market, trading can end at any time (even prior to the scheduled close time) without notice.
+Market, trading can end at anytime (even prior to the scheduled close time) without notice.

 · Deadlines for all games will remain at 36 hours